7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 They are helping the community, they make tools, educate and hunt for bugs!

-## How to run an automated testing platofrm on a $10 linux box
+## How to run an automated testing platform on a $10 linux box
 1. Break your techniques into questions
 2. Create a separate UNIXY module for each step
 3. Create intuitive output artifacts that can be used as inputs to other modules